discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 </DiscordMessages>

 ::: tip
 `interaction.user` refers to the user who sent the command.
-For a full list of all the properties and methods for the user object, check out <DocsLink path="class/User">the documentation page for it</DocsLink>.
+Check out the <DocsLink path="class/User" /> documentation page for a full list of all the properties and methods for the user object.
 :::

 And there you have it!
 As you can see, it's quite simple to add additional commands.